Need Help? Just Ask.

 Your health is your wealth and should be your first priority.
 Immediately after a retail worker accident, take a second to assess yourself to determine if you have any injuries.
 Then check if anybody else involved in the accident need medical attention.
 If you or anyone else involved has sustained a serious injury ensure that you contact an ambulance to attend the scene.

-If possible, try to collect the contact details of anybody that witnessed the accident.
-This may be of use if you do decide to pursue a retail worker accident claim*.
-It is also useful to find out if there is any CCTV in the area where the accident happened.
+If possible, try to collect the contact details of anybody that witnessed your accident.
+This may be of use if you do decide to pursue a retail worker accident claim.
+It is also useful to find out if there is any CCTV in the area where your accident happened.

 It is important that you collect all the relevant information in connection with your accident:

 If you are considering moving forward with a retail worker accident claim for any personal injuries sustained, it is advisable that you speak with a retail staff accident solicitor as soon as possible.
 If you are proceeding with a claim, the first step will be submitting your claim to the Personal Injuries Assessment Board for assessment.
 A retail staff accident solicitor can help you in preparing your application to the Injuries Board and ensure that you follow the process in the correct format, meaning that you can move forward with your claim quickly without unnecessary delays.

 It is important to remember to keep copies of any expenses that you have incurred as a result of the accident.
 It is also imperative to retain copies of medical reports or incident report forms where possible as you will need them when making a claim.